AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    - **Declaration** and **specification** are used synonymously

-* Specification may be required in
+* Specification may be required in some cases

-   - Package specification
-   - Recursion
-   - (Optional otherwise)
+   - eg. recursion

 * Subprogram body is the **implementation**